 According to a B2B Content Marketing Report Survey, customer testimonials were found to be more effective than any other type of content marketing.

-Another study from Nielsen found that the testimonials are the second most trusted form of information about a brand or product, with the most effective being recommendations from people known personally.
+Another study from Nielsen found that testimonials are the second most trusted form of information about a brand or product, with the most effective being recommendations from people known personally.

 Should we look at yet another study that shows why testimonials are awesome?

-Search Engine Land found that approximately 72 percent of surveyed consumers indicated that they trust reviews as much as personal recommendations.
-52 percent said that positive online reviews will increase the likelihood that they’ll patronize a local business.
+Search Engine Land found that approximately 72% of surveyed consumers indicated that they trust reviews as much as personal recommendations.
+52% said that positive online reviews will increase the likelihood that they’ll patronize a local business.

 All of these studies point to one fact: Testimonials about your brand are one of the best tools to enhance the online reputation of your business.
 So, I’ve sold you on the power of testimonials?
 Great.
 Now let’s talk about how to get them.